Gesee-y/Cruise.jl/README.md

 Each plugin can access the data of his dependencies, their states and more.
 This itself form dataflow based architecture when each plugin passes data to the dependent ones.
+For example, when the Physics plugin updates object positions, the Renderer plugin automatically gets the new data through the DAG.
+No boilerplate.
+No manual sync.
+Just data flowing between systems.

 But that's not everything about it.
 You can make plugins for different types of architectures.